tjvantoll/articles/biometric/article.md

 }
 ```

-Let’s break down what’s happening here, starting with this new block of code that happens after a user successfully logs in.
+Let’s break down what’s happening in this file, starting with this new block of code that happens after a user successfully logs in.

 ``` TypeScript
 this.fingerprintAuth.available()